quasiblob/ComfyUI-EsesImageResize/readme.md

 ## Update History

+* **2025.7.3** Version 1.2.0 added experimental support for upscaling with model.
+If model is connected, it will be used iteratively until nearest size to target is reached.
+Final scaling is done with typical interpolation algorithms.

 * **2025.7.2** Version 1.1.0 added reference image and mask for getting target width / height from an image

 * **2025.7.1** Version 1.0.2 code cleanup